shopware/docs/guides/plugins/plugins/storefront/add-custom-controller.md

 ### Storefront Controller class example

 First of all we have to create a new controller which extends from the `StorefrontController` class.
 A controller is also just a service which can be registered via the service container.
-Furthermore, we have to define our `RouteScope` via annotation, it is used to define which domain a route is part of and **needs to be set for every route**.
+Furthermore, we have to define our `Route` with `defaults` with `_routeScope` via annotation, it is used to define which domain a route is part of and **needs to be set for every route**.
 In our case the scope is `storefront`.

 Go ahead and create a new file `ExampleController.php` in the directory `<plugin root>/src/Storefront/Controller/`.